vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     endfunction

-This means you don't have to worry about trampling on any other variables defined in your vimrc file.
+This means you don't have to worry about trampling on any other variables defined in your vimrc file; the code is better scoped and self-contained.

+### Short-circuiting and load guards

-Another advantage is the ability to short-circuit the script; you can check at the top of the file whether the rest of the file should be loaded at all, and use [`:finish`][fn] if it shouldn't; this is the basis of a lot of guards that check for the `'compatible'` option, a minimum version of Vim, the availability of a feature, or whether the plugin has already been loaded:
+Another advantage of separate plugin files is the ability to short-circuit any given script, to prevent it from loading if it's not appropriate to do so.
+You can check at the top of the file whether the rest of the file should be loaded at all, and use [`:finish`][fn] if it shouldn't; this is the basis of a lot of guards that check for the `'compatible'` option, or a minimum version of Vim, or the availability of a feature, or whether the plugin has already been
+loaded:

     if &compatible
           \ || v:version < 700